 Under the Federal Employers Liability Act, railroad employers owe a duty of care to protect their workers from dangerous work and take numerous measures to ensure their safety on the job.
 An injured conductor has to prove that their employer negligently failed to fulfill this duty of care in some way.
 A conductor accident lawyer in New York could help pursue compensation for their damages through a FELA claim.

 This requirement to prove negligence by an employer is a crucial difference between FELA claims and workers’ compensation claims, and it is one that trips up many railroad workers who try to file these claims without professional legal assistance.
 On the other hand, another way that FELA coverage and workers’ compensation insurance differ is the types of losses they cover—unlike workers’ comp, FELA claims can provide money for both economic and non-economic damages, including lost work wages, medical bills, physical pain, and emotional anguish.

 Get in Touch with a New York Conductor Injury Attorney Today

 Just like any other railroad worker, conductors can and do suffer serious harm from workplace accidents, chronic physical and mental stress, and exposure to a variety of dangerous chemicals.
-Also, like other railroad workers, conductors must go through the same FELA claims process to recover compensation for harm they suffer while working.
+Also, like other railroad workers, conductors must go through the same FELA claims process to recover compensation for the harm they suffer while working.
 Trying to do that without help from legal counsel can often be a recipe for disaster.
-Seeking guidance and support from a qualified New York conductor injury lawyer could put you on the right track towards recovering thoroughly for any injury, disease or loss your railroad work leaves you with.
+Seeking guidance and support from a qualified New York conductor injury lawyer could put you on the right track toward recovering thoroughly for any injury, disease or loss your railroad work leaves you with.
 Call today to learn more about your possible legal options.